ncatlab/nlab-content/pages/1/5/6/0/651/content.md

 This is simpler since $x \in |X|$ is an element of $C$ and so $|\psi|(x) = \psi(x) = \theta \circ |x| = \theta(x)$.
 =--

-However, not all Fr&#246;licher spaces can be obtained in this manner.
+However, not all Fr&ouml;licher spaces can be obtained in this manner.
 The simplest example is the following:
 \[
 (\{0,1\},\mathbb{R}^{\{0,1\}},\mathbb{R})